hcloud-k8s/terraform-hcloud-kubernetes/README.md

 Key settings in this configuration:
 - `local_traffic`: Limits load balancer targets to nodes in the same geographic location as the load balancer, reducing data travel distances and keeping traffic within the region.
-- `ingress_nginx_service_external_traffic_policy` set to `Local`: Ensures external traffic is handled directly on the local node, avoiding extra network hops.
+- `ingress_service_external_traffic_policy` set to `Local`: Ensures external traffic is handled directly on the local node, avoiding extra network hops.
 - `ingress_nginx_kind` set to `DaemonSet`: Deploys an ingress controller instance on every node, enabling requests to be handled locally for faster response times.

 Topology-aware routing in ingress-nginx can optionally be enabled by setting the `ingress_nginx_topology_aware_routing` variable to `true`.
 This functionality routes traffic to the nearest upstream endpoints, enhancing efficiency for supported services.
 Note that this feature is only applicable to services that support topology-aware routing.
 For more information, refer to the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/topology-aware-routing/).